skahwah/popped.io/content/about/index.md

   - Teaching and Mentoring
 ---

-Hello!
-I'm Sanjiv Kawa.

 I am a creative goal-oriented individual with over 10 years of experience as a cyber security consultant.

-As a Senior Managing Security Consultant on the [IBM X-Force Red Adversary Services](https://www.ibm.com/services/adversary-simulation) team, I spend my time performing mid-to-long term adversarial simulation engagements for some of the largest companies in the world.
-I turned my hobby into my full-time gig and absolutely love what I do!

 My specialties include: